 Blue light also known as high-energy visible blue light (HEV) has high frequency and short wavelengths similar to UV light.
 Prolong exposures to artificial blue light has shown to damage the retina, the part of the eye that keeps objects in focus.
 Because your eyes are working extra hard to cope with the blue light, you begin to experience eye strain.
 Over sustained periods, the exposure can contribute to long-term vision issues such as cataracts and age-related macular degeneration (AMD).

-We can help.
-Our glasses are designed to protect your eyes from harsh blue light, reduce your eye strain, and give you back a good night sleep.
+We're here to help.
+Our glasses are designed to block harsh blue light, reduce your eye strain, and give you back a good night sleep.
 Click below to browse our selection of styles!